 Why Do Water Heaters Need Maintenance?

 The hard water affects both gas and electric water heaters.
-The hard water has lots of minerals that cause them to build up to where the water flows or where the water stores.
+The hard water has lots of minerals that cause them to build up to where the water flows or where the water is stored.
 It affects the heating process and consumes lots of energy.

 Over time, this could shorten the water heater’s lifespan and require this unit’s heat exchanger.
 A professional suggests you should descale your water heater at least once a year or more than once.